 “I’ve been cutting that field for years with my tractor.
 I probably have squatter’s rights to it.”
 That was said to me by a client several years ago.
 He was asking me about a vacant lot next to his land.
 He had driven his tractor over the field on a weekly basis for many years.
 What’s more, everyone in the area thought that he owned the land.
 Did he now have any rights to the land?
 And, what are “squatter’s rights” anyway?

-The legal term is adverse possession.
+The legal term for squatter’s rights is adverse possession.
 In an adverse possession case, the court can determine that another has title to land if several important facts have been proven.
 The time period by which one must occupy the property in some form or fashion is 15 years.

 Elements of Proof